Ujjwal-eng/fake_news_detection/README.md

 ## 🔮 Future Enhancements

-- [ ] Deep learning models (LSTM, BERT)
+- [ ] Deep learning models (LSTM, BERT, Transformers)
-- [ ] Multi-language support
+- [ ] Multi-language support (Hindi, Spanish, etc.)
 - [ ] Source credibility analysis
-- [ ] Real-time news monitoring
+- [ ] Real-time news monitoring and alerts
-- [ ] Browser extension
+- [ ] Browser extension for instant verification
-- [ ] Mobile application
+- [ ] Mobile application (iOS/Android)
-- [ ] Integration with fact-checking APIs
+- [ ] Integration with fact-checking APIs (Alt News, BOOM Live)
-- [ ] User authentication and history
+- [ ] User authentication and history tracking
+- [ ] Temporal model updates with 2024+ data as it becomes available

-## ⚠️ Disclaimer
+## ⚠️ Disclaimer & Limitations

+### Use Responsibly
-This system is designed as an educational tool and should not be used as the sole method for verifying news authenticity.
+This system is designed as an **educational tool and ML demonstration project**.
+It should not be used as the sole method for verifying news authenticity.

+### What the Models CAN Detect
+The models analyze **writing patterns and linguistic features**:
+- ✅ Sensational language and emotional manipulation
+- ✅ Conspiracy theory rhetoric patterns
+- ✅ Poor grammar and structure (common in low-quality fake news)
+- ✅ Clickbait-style headlines
+- ✅ Absence of proper attribution and sources
+- ✅ Vague or missing details

+### What the Models CANNOT Detect
+The models **cannot verify factual accuracy**:
+- ❌ Cannot check if events actually happened
+- ❌ Cannot validate if statistics are correct
+- ❌ Cannot verify if infrastructure projects exist
+- ❌ Cannot confirm if official announcements were made

+**Example**: A fake news article about a non-existent Delhi Metro line, written in professional journalistic style with specific details, would be misclassified as REAL because it matches the writing patterns of legitimate news.
+The models detect patterns, not facts.

+**Solution**: For production systems, combine these ML models with:
+1. Fact-checking APIs (Alt News, BOOM Live, Snopes)
+2. Knowledge graphs (Wikipedia, Wikidata)
+3. Government database integration
+4. Source credibility analysis

+See [MODEL_LIMITATIONS.md](MODEL_LIMITATIONS.md) for detailed analysis.

+### Temporal Limitations
+- **Training Period**: 2016-2023 (most recent professionally labeled data)
+- **Performance**: Optimized for news from the training period
+- **Modern Terms**: May have limited exposure to very recent terminology (2024-2025 specific events/technologies)

+### Best Practices
 Always:
-- Cross-reference with multiple reliable sources
+- ✅ Cross-reference with multiple reliable sources
-- Check the original source's credibility
+- ✅ Check the original source's credibility and reputation
-- Consider the context and date of publication
+- ✅ Consider the context, date, and author of publication
-- Consult professional fact-checkers for important decisions
+- ✅ Consult professional fact-checkers for important decisions
+- ✅ Verify through established fact-checking organizations

+### Real-World Context
+This project demonstrates understanding of:
+- Data labeling challenges in ML
+- Temporal dataset drift and model limitations
+- Professional ML project development
+- Real-world constraints in fake news detection

 ## 👨‍💻 Author